telefonicaid/fiware-cloto/doc/user_guide.rst

 Accessing Policy Manager from the CLI
 -------------------------------------

 To invoke the REST API use the curl program.
-Curl
-`1 <http://curl.haxx.se/>`__ is a client to get documents/files from or send documents to a server, using any of the supported protocols (HTTP, HTTPS, FTP, GOPHER, DICT, TELNET, LDAP or FILE) and therefore is also usable for Policy Manager API.
-Use the curl command line tool or use libcurl from within your own programs in C. Curl is free and open software that compiles and runs under a wide variety of operating systems.
+Curl `[1] <http://curl.haxx.se/>`_ is a client to get documents/files from or send documents to a server, using any of the supported protocols (HTTP, HTTPS, FTP, LDAP, FILE, etc.) and therefore is also suitable for Policy Manager API.
+Use either the curl command line tool or libcurl from within your own programs in C. Curl is free and open software that compiles and runs under a wide variety of operating systems.

 In order to make a probe of the different functionalities related to the Policy Manager, we make a list of several operations to make a probe of